vanvalenlab/publication-figures/README.md

 [![Documentation Status](https://readthedocs.org/projects/deepcell-kiosk-figure-generation/badge/?version=latest)](https://deepcell-kiosk-figure-generation.readthedocs.io/en/latest/?badge=latest)

-Recreate the figures from https://www.biorxiv.org/content/10.1101/505032v3 in 4-ish easy steps!

 The DeepCell Kiosk paper [(Bannon et al., 2020)](<https://www.biorxiv.org/content/10.1101/505032v3>) presents cost and runtime benchmarks for running a generic image segmentation pipeline on datasets of given sizes inside the DeepCell Kiosk with different sets of constraints (Fig. 1b).

 N.B.: Before following any of these steps, I'd recommend activating a Python `virtualenv`.
 It won't affect how easy it is to run this project, probably, but it will make your life easier after you've forgotten about this project and moved on to other Python packages.